Omni Calculator logo

 8. Any number ending in 0 is divisible by 10.

-Once the numbers are broken down to their prime factors, multiply the highest power of each factor to get the LCM.
+Once the numbers are broken down into their prime factors, multiply the highest power of each factor to get the LCM.

 Just as you need prime factorization to get the LCM, it's equally important to find the GCF, which is the greatest common factor.
 To find the GCF, take the product of all the common factors of each number.
 For example, the GCF of 16 and 50 is 2 since the only factor in common between the two numbers is 2.
 The GCF calculator is a handy tool to calculate this.

-Note that the LCM of two integers is the smallest positive integer the is divisible by both the integers.
+Note that the LCM of two integers is the smallest positive integer divisible by both the integers.
 This is only true if both the integers are not zero.
-The LCM calculator will display a value of zero in such a case that one or more of the numbers is zero.
+The LCM calculator will display a value of zero whenever at least one number is zero.

 FAQ